aqaPayam/NakhBot/docs/domain/04-relationships.md

 * Telegram user ID is the external platform identifier.
 * Telegram username is optional and mutable.

-Deletion does not break this relationship.
+Deletion does not break the minimal identity relationship needed for safety and abuse prevention.

-If a deleted user later reactivates, the same TelegramIdentity remains attached to the same User.
+The same TelegramIdentity remains linked to the persistent User after deletion.

-The same Telegram identity must not be used to create a clean new User for the purpose of bypassing retained reports, restrictions, bans, moderation history, payment history, safety history, or audit history.
+The same Telegram identity must not bypass retained restrictions, bans, moderation history, safety history, abuse-prevention state, or required safety evidence by deleting and returning.

+Payment history and other normal product history are not retained for account restoration.

 ### User and Account